pychap/Launch_school/Study_notes-02.md

 -------

 ###### pass by vs reference values
-when an operation within the method mutates the caller, it will affect the original object
+When an operation within the method mutates the caller, it will affect the original object

 -------------------